-Bomb inside Afghan Shiite mosque kills 1, wounds 7
+Attack on Shiite mosque in Afghanistan kills 1, wounds 7

-KABUL, Afghanistan (AP) — An Afghan official says a bomb went off inside a Shiite mosque in the western city of Herat, killing at least one person and wounding seven.
+KABUL, Afghanistan (AP) — Two suicide bombers attacked a Shiite mosque in Afghanistan’s western Herat province on Sunday, killing one person and wounding seven others, an official said.

 Police spokesman Abdul Ahad Walizada said the toll may rise from Sunday’s attack.
+He said both bombers tried to enter the mosque but one was shot dead by guards before making it inside.

 No one immediately claimed responsibility, but an Islamic State affiliate in Afghanistan frequently targets the country’s Shiite minority, which it views as apostates.